top of page

 It will only affect the numbers on the horizontal axis and won’t have any impact on your technical analysis nor affect when the market actually closes.

 As you explore the world of trading and chart analysis on TradingView, we have some exciting news to share!
-You can now take advantage of a special offer that gives you a 30-day free trial of TradingView.
-That's not all—when you use my link to subscribe, you'll also receive a $30 discount on your TradingView subscription.
+New users can usually get a 30-day free trial of TradingView.
+That’s not all—when you use my link to subscribe, you’ll also receive a discount on your TradingView subscription.

 TradingView Timezone | Bottom Line